JanssenProject/jans/jans-cedarling/bindings/cedarling_native_apps/README.md

         -output "ios/Mobile.xcframework"
 ```

 6. Open ./jans-cedarling/bindings/cedarling_native_apps/iOSApp in Xcode.
-Import both the XCFramework Mobile.xcframework and the Swift file bindings bindings/Mobile.swift files into your project (drag and drop should work).
+Import both the XCFramework Mobile.xcframework and the Swift file bindings bindings/output/mobile.swift files into your project (drag and drop should work).

 7. Run iOS project on simulator.

 ## Android

-- WIP...
+- WIP